vsillan/game-server-programming-course/README.md

 ## Deadlines

-The deadlines for the assignments are the following:
+The deadlines for the assignments and project are the following:

+- Assignment 1 02.09 2020
+- Assignment 2 09.09 2020
+- Assignment 3 16.09 2020
+- Assignment 4 23.09 2020
-- Project: 07.10 2020
+- Assignment 5 30.09 2020
-- All assignments: 07.10 2020
+- Project 07.10 2020

-## Completing the course without class room participation
+## Completing the course without participating the lectures

 It's highly recommended to participate in the lectures because the concepts taught in the course have been generally hard for students to grasp - usually being able to ask questions and get personal support ensures success in the course.
 In addition to support, being present in the lectures gives you more chances to demonstrate your skills and affect your grade positively.